- What is alcohol intoxication?

 If doctors suspect that the affected person may be injured or have an underlying condition that is worsening the symptoms, other examinations may be carried out.
-Tests may be done, including X-rays or CT scans to check for fractures from falls and/or blows to head.
-Fingerstick tests for blood glucose should also be done, as the symptoms of severe hypoglycemia resemble those of alcohol intoxication.
+Imaging tests may be done, including X-rays or CT scans to check for fractures from falls and/or blows to head.
+Fingerstick tests for blood glucose should also be done, as the symptoms of severe hypoglycemia can resemble those of alcohol intoxication.

 Other disorders with symptoms that may be mistaken for alcohol intoxication include:

-- Intoxication from recreational drugs, such as cocaine or opiates, or prescription drugs such as benzodiazepine or barbiturates.
+- Intoxication from recreational drugs, such as cocaine or opiates, or prescription drugs such as benzodiazepines or barbiturates.